mikeyfreake/ESPN-Fantasy-Football-Scraper/README.md

 # espn-fantasy-football
-###An Node.js package for scraping data from ESPN's fantasy football leagues.
+###A Node.js package for scraping data from ESPN's fantasy football leagues.

 ## Editing
 1. Clone or fork the repository